Blendify/blender-manual/trunk/blender_docs/manual/editors/properties/material/preview.rst

 Material Preview
 ****************

-.. admonition:: Reference
-   :class: refbox

-   | Mode:     All Modes
-   | Panel:    Shading/Material Context --> Preview

-The Preview panel gives a quick visualization of the active material and its properties, including its *Shaders*, *Ramps*,
-*Mirror Transp* properties and *Textures*.
+The Preview panel gives a quick visualization of the active material and its properties, including its *Shaders*, *Ramps*, *Mirror Transp* properties and *Textures*.
 It provides several shapes that are very useful for designing new shaders: for some shaders (like those based on *Ramp* colors, or a Diffuse shader like *Minnaert*), one needs fairly complex or specific previewing shapes to decide if the shader being designed achieves its goal.

 Options